knpuniversity/symfony2-series/knpu/episode4/deployment.rst

     php composer.phar install

 At the end, it'll ask you for values to fill into your ``parameters.yml`` file.
-You'll need to already have a database user and password ready.
+You'll need to have a database user and password ready.

 Speaking of, let's create the database and insert the schema.
 I'll even run the fixtures to give our site some starting data: